epctex/zoopla-scraper/README.md

 The input of this scraper should be JSON containing the list of pages on Zoopla that should be visited.
 Possible fields are:

-- `startUrls`: (Optional) (Array) URLs to start with.
+- `startUrls`: (Required) (Array) URLs to start with.
 It should be agent, search, list or property detail URL.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
 Default is `Infinite`.
 This is applies to all `search` request and `startUrls` individually.